Skip to content

 • Targeted support and advice

-to meet the needs of a group of children with SEND.
-This is likely to be due to:
+We offer targeted, external support and advice to meet the needs of groups of children with SEND.
+This can be particularly helpful when:

-• Providing support to meet a range of needs for children with SEND
+• Providing support to meet a range of needs across a group of children

-• Early advice and guidance is required where a child, or children, is likely to be within the universal or targeted areas of the Graduated Response for SEND.
-This applies where a referral for an individual child through the Early Help Hub is not being made.
+• Early advice and guidance is needed for a child, or children, who may need SEND support (i.e. they may meet the universal or targeted areas of the Graduated Response for SEND.
+This applies where a referral for an individual child through the Early Help Hub is not being made.)

-• A request for support for the SENCO.
+• Requesting support for the SENDCO.
 This is to help fulfil their statutory duties to coordinate and provide an effective response for children at their setting.

-This could be achieved through a SEND support visit and a Best Start in Life, Team around the Setting Meeting.
+This could be achieved through a SEND support visit and a Best Start in Life, Team around the Setting Meeting (see below).

 Best Start in Life, Team around the Setting Meetings